robst/thread_watcher/README.md

 # ThreadWatcher

-You need to monitor your threads and kill one specific thread or restart them after scheduling in another part of your application?
-Then this Gem could be usefull for you.
+You need to monitor some big background tasks and kill one specific thread or restart them after scheduling in another part of your application.
+This Gem put each task in a separate thread, which you can start, stop or restart.

-Build for ruby 1.8.7 and newer.
+Compatible with any ruby version greater or equal than 1.8.7.

 ## Installation